Baltimore Laser skin resurfacing

 What are the preoperative requirements?

-- stop smoking 4 weeks before surgery
+• Stop smoking at least 4 weeks before surgery

 What is the Laser skin resurfacing Post-Op recovery like?